ATTENTION JOB SEEKERS

 Dear Job Seekers,

 It has come to our attention that scammers are currently impersonating our moving company.
-These fraudulent actors are making promises of data entry or customer service positions with a pay rate of $37 -$45 per hour.
+These fraudulent actors are making promises of remote data entry or customer service positions with a pay rate of $37 -$45 per hour.
 See examples of Job Scams Alerts here, examples of Fraudulent Offer letters here, and example of Fraud Check they send to people with promise of “sign-on bonus” to help purchase equipment and software for the fake job.

 A BIG THANK YOU to all those who have taken the time to report the fake job offers to us!
 We sincerely, appreciate your support to prevent further instances of scams.